 I’ve noticed today’s young couples don’t seem focused on accumulating stuff.
 Rather than decorating the perfect home, they tend to seize their moments and their days and jump into experiences.
 Deciding it was the ideal time in their lives to travel and explore, Alex Kaspin and her husband eagerly declared, “Let’s do this!”
 Shortly after their marriage, the newlyweds cleared out their Philadelphia apartment, stashed wedding gifts in storage, and

 Two years ago today, on my 57th birthday, I embarked on a project.
-I pledged to do one new thing – every single day – for the next year.
+I pledged to do one new thing—every single day—for the following year.
 As it turned out, one year of novel activities, both large and small, rolled into two years of something new every day.
 Now, 730 days later, I realize what a gift my experiment turned out to be.
-Just as my grown sons
+Just as my grown sons were beginning their careers and evolving

 Showing me around her meticulously organized and overflowing art studio, I have a hard time keeping up with Xima Lee Hulings.
 Amidst pens and paints and textiles and even a blow torch, she talks about her life and paintings and projects in her rapid-fire, exuberant way.
 Inspiring and educational, she motivates me to make a mess and create something.
 Because, as Xima laughs out loud and says, “Life is an